HIV and Specific Populations

 Choose less risky sexual behaviors.

-Receptive anal sex is the riskiest type of sex for getting HIV.
-Insertive anal sex (topping) is less risky for getting HIV than receptive anal sex (bottoming).
-In general, there is little to no risk of getting or transmitting HIV from oral sex.
+Anal sex is the riskiest type of sex for getting or transmitting HIV.
+Receptive anal sex (bottoming) is 13 times riskier for getting HIV than insertive anal sex (topping).

 Limit your number of sex partners.

-The more partners you have, the more likely you are to have a partner with poorly controlled HIV or to have a partner with a sexually transmitted disease (STD).
-Both factors can increase the risk of HIV transmission.
+The more partners you have, the more likely you are to have a partner with poorly controlled HIV or to have a partner with an STI.
+Both factors can increase the likelihood of HIV transmission.
+Having an STI may create inflammation or open sores that make it easier for HIV to penetrate your skin.
+Syphilis, which is especially prevalent among men who have sex with men, can put you at high risk for HIV in the future.

 Use condoms correctly every time you have sex.